 Steamships currently has as part of the decision making process, the following board committees:

-While the Board maintains overall responsibility for the systems of internal control and monitors their effectiveness, it is assisted in discharging its responsibilities by the Audit Committee, which is composed of an independent non-executive chairman and two non-executive directors who are representatives of major shareholders.
+While the Board maintains overall responsibility for the systems of internal control and monitors their effectiveness, it is assisted in discharging its responsibilities by the Audit Committee, which is composed of an independent non-executive chairman and three non-executive directors.

-Formal terms of reference for the Audit Committee were in place during 2012.
-A formal charter will be developed and adopted in early 2013.
+Revised formal terms of reference for the Audit Committee were updated in November 2017.
 The Audit Committee recommends the appointment and remuneration of the external auditors, reviews the Group's financial statements and the adequacy and effectiveness of existing internal and external audit arrangements.
-It also considers management of the Group's risk.
-The findings and recommendations of the Committee are reported to the Board.
-The Committee meets twice a year, at which time it receives and discusses reports from senior management and from external auditors.
-The members of the Audit Committee, their qualifications and their attendance at meetings of the Committee held during 2012 are shown in the Steamships Annual Report.
+It also considers management of the Group's risk (including safety and operational risks).
+The findings and recommendations of the Committee are reported to the board.
+The Committee meets three times a year, at which time it receives and discusses reports from senior management and from external auditors.
+The members of the Audit Committee, their qualifications and their attendance at meetings of the Committee held during 2019 are shown in the Annual Report 2019 and above.

 Strategic Planning Committee

-The selected strategy is implemented by means of programs, budgets and procedures.
-Implementation involves the organisation of the Group’s resources and motivation of the staff to achieve objectives.
+The selected strategy is implemented by means of programmes, budgets and procedures.
+Implementation involves the organisation of the Group’s resources and motivation of the staff to achieve objectives

 Level 5, Harbourside West, Stanley Esplanade